philrz/zed-datasource/README.md

 In our example we'll plot the count of [HTTP methods](https://www.rfc-editor.org/rfc/rfc7231#page-21) in observed requests over time.

-In the query we'll construct, the use of Grafana's [`$__interval`](https://grafana.com/docs/grafana/latest/dashboards/variables/add-template-variables/#__interval) variable is essential.
+In the query we'll construct, the use of Grafana's built-in [`$__interval`](https://grafana.com/docs/grafana/latest/dashboards/variables/add-template-variables/#__interval) variable is essential.
 The value for this variable is changed automatically by Grafana based on the current plot width and slides easily into the `span`